nguyenvanhaibk92/nguyenvanhaibk92.github.io/index.md

 I am a 5th-year Ph.D. student in Aerospace Engineering at the University of Texas at Austin since January 2021.
 I obtained his Bachelor’s and Master’s degree in Civil Engineering from Ho Chi Minh city University of Technology, after which I worked as a graduate research assistant and teaching assistant at the same university.

 My current interests are in the broad areas of machine learning, numerical analysis, and scientific computing.
 I have developed the model-constrained deep learning approaches for accelerating both numerical simulations and inverse problems.
 At the heart of the model-constrained learning approaches is the combination of data randomization and differentiable physics model, leading to a low demand on training data, good generalization, long term prediction stability, and more.
-Additionally, I also worked on designing transformer architecture, diffusion models, and foundation models.
+I invented the implicit neural representation machine learning approaches for solving challenges in geomodeling and geophysics inversion for the first time in academia and industry.
+Additionally, I also self-studied and worked on designing transformer architecture, generative models (VAEs, energy-based models, diffusion models), and foundation models.
 <!-- to achieve higher order convergence rate for time-series physics data. -->
 Beyond machine learning, I proposed a data-informed active subspace framework and unified randomized algorithm for solving inverse problems.